Brief History Of The Rolex Explorer

-In 1952 before the Explorer was widely available there were prototypes produced, the Bubbleback models 6098 and 6150.
-Originally with white dials and leaf shaped hands.
-Upon the release of the Explorer the references were 6298 and 6350 displaying the now famous Arabic numbers at 3,6 and 9.
-Only after the successful Everest expedition was the word ‘Explorer’ applied on the dial of the 6350.
+Rolex produced prototypes in 1952 before the Explorer was widely available.
+These were the Bubbleback models 6098 and 6150.
+Originally, they had white dials and leaf shaped hands.
+Upon the release of the Explorer, the references were 6298 and 6350 displaying the now famous Arabic numbers at 3,6 and 9.
+Rolex Explorer history shows that it was after the successful Everest expedition when Rolex finally added the word ‘Explorer’ on the 6350 dial.
 Most of the early 6350 dials are also unusual in the fact that they are “honeycombed” textured and are signed “Officially certified Chronometer”.

-Produced till 1959 the 6150 was then replaced by the 6610 which looks exactly the same but has a flatter case back, due to the new calibre 1030.
+They produced reference 6150 until 1959.
+Subsequently, Rolex replaced this with the 6610, which looked exactly the same, but had a flatter case back due to the new calibre 1030.
 The dial of the 6610 is signed ‘Chronometer’.

-The next iteration of the Rolex Explorer, the 1016 was the longest running production from 1963 till 1989 and available with the 1560 or the 1570 calibres.
-The bracelet was upgraded from folded steel links to solid steel which added to the feel of quality.
+The next iteration of Rolex Explorer history shows that the 1016 had the longest running production period from 1963 till 1989 and was available with the 1560 or the 1570 calibres.
+Rolex upgraded the bracelet from folded steel links to solid steel, which added to the feel of quality.

 The new Explorer bearing the model designation 14270, sported a new case, dial, movement, and crystal glass.
 The hands and the name are the only thing carried over from the 1016.
-Under this new crystal the dial featured white gold skeleton markers with luminous tritium fillings: these replaced the previously painted markers.
+Under this new crystal, the dial featured white gold skeleton markers with luminous tritium fillings: these replaced the previously painted markers.
 Under the dial was the very latest calibre 3000.
-These modifications brought the Explorer in line with all the other Rolex models of the time and because thecosmetics of the new watch differed so much from that of the old one the price in the collectors market for the old one spiralled.
+These modifications brought the Explorer in line with all the other Rolex models of the time.
+Because the cosmetics of the new watch differed so much from that of the old ones, the price in the collectors market for the old one spiraled.

-In Fall 2010, Rolex replaced their 14270 classic 36mm with the larger 39mm 214270 which houses a unique Rolex 3132 caliber.
-All the usual updates to 904L steel, parachrom spring are present in this newest edition.
+In Fall 2010, Rolex replaced their 14270 classic 36mm with the larger 39mm 214270 which housed a unique Rolex 3132 caliber.
+All the usual updates to 904L steel parachrom spring are present in this newest edition.